Triangle

 Introduction to Research Methods 10 credits

-The module also covers designing questionnaires, psychometric issues such as reliability and validity, using interviews and focus groups, and use if the internet and an introduction to online research methods.
+The module also covers designing questionnaires, psychometric issues such as reliability and validity, using interviews and focus groups, evaluating interventions and use of the internet and an introduction to online research methods.

 Leadership, Engagement, and Motivation 10 credits